DeepDolphin/JackAndTheBox/README.md

 # Known Bugs
   - Crates can be placed "above" the wall
+  - Hitboxes are placed incorrectly

 # Changelog
+1.0.0302.1000:
+	Added Capabilities:
+  - Made a more efficient game loop by seperating the winForm from the rest of the game
+  - Draws healthbars correctly
+  - Rooms draw themselves
+  - GameObjects draw themselves

 1.0.0301.1000:
 	Added Capabilities:
   - Draws hitbox during debugging